pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 I nodded, without opening my eyes, trying to hide the tears.
 I knew what was coming.
 Not because I was a wise child.
 But because my mom was a wise woman.
 She knew what was coming.
 I knew everything she knew.
 All you needed to do was feel her heartbeat.
 Feeling everything who you love feel was the least I could do.
 If only I closed my eyes hard enough.
 If only I hugged her hard enough.
 If only I wished this moment of warmth could last for an eternity hard enough.

 She faced Death the exact same way the love of her life did.
 It was said that it was an accident.
 A stray bullet from a gang war in the neighborhood.
 I wished I didn't know better.
 Why did she arrange everything to move me to Atlas City after her funeral if it was just an accident?
 Why did she have to live in fear without sharing it with me?
-Her lyre was the only thing I could've taken, in memory of her.
+Her lyre was the only thing I could take, in memory of her.

 ---